 The Caran d’Ache Frosty – that name just drips elegance, doesn’t it?

 I don’t really have much love for ballpoint pens.
-Writing with them is usually like dancing with a pig, slow and completely without grace.
+Writing with them is usually like dancing with a pig, slow and entirely without grace.
 And the ink is usually bland enough to get elected to political office.

-I’ve recommended pens to you before that was more style than substance, simply because everyone likes a sexy pen.
+I’ve recommended pens to you before that were more style than substance, simply because everyone likes a sexy pen.
 But in the case of the Frosty, it’s the opposite – the pen’s not much to look at, but the performance is very impressive.

-Sadly it looks like the Frosty is no longer in production however the Caran d’Ache 849 Fluo still is.
+Sadly it looks like the Frosty is no longer in production; however, the Caran d’Ache 849 Fluo still is.